 6. Virtual Assistants

-If you’re looking for a bilingual job that is extra flexible, consider working as a virtual assistant.
+If you’re looking for a remote bilingual job that is extra flexible, consider working as a virtual assistant.

 Many business owners or solopreneurs have bilingual audiences, and they need virtual assistants (VAs) who can speak multiple languages.